 ChildFund works in 30 countries, and malaria is endemic in 26 of them.
-There are 207 million cases of malaria worldwide each year.
-The world population is 7 billion, and 2.4 billion people are at risk for contracting malaria.
-Annually, there are 627,000 deaths from malaria worldwide, with 564,300 occurring in Africa.
-482,000 children under 5 die from malaria annually, and 200,000 infants die due to malaria during pregnancy.
-But between 2000 and 2012, the incidence of malaria fell 29 percent worldwide and 31 percent in Africa.
-Still, the annual cost of malaria to the world economy is $12 billion.
-For people living in extreme poverty, the average household income is just $1 a day, and the average proportion of their household income spent on malaria is 36 percent.
-And children in Africa miss up to 50 percent of school days due to malaria.
+There are 198 million cases of malaria worldwide each year.
+The world population is 7.2 billion, and 3.2 billion people are at risk for contracting malaria.
+Annually, there are 584,000 deaths from malaria worldwide, with 90 percent occurring in Africa.
+7 in 10 children under 5 die from malaria annually, and 200,000 infants die due to malaria during pregnancy.
+But … Since 2000, malaria mortality rates have dropped 47 percent globally and by 54 percent in Africa.
+Still, the annual cost of malaria to the world economy is more than $12 billion.
+Children in Africa miss up to 50 percent of school days due to malaria.
+That’s nearly 10 million missed days every year.
+Malaria is preventable.
+However, more than half of African households do not have insecticide-treated bed nets.
 Does poverty cause malaria, or does malaria cause poverty?
 YES.

 Donate a mosquito net today and save the life of a child vulnerable to malaria.